fatimahmohaimeed/fatimahmohaimeed/README.md

 <h1></h1>

- <h6> A full stack software developer with an information technology degree from Qassim University.
-Skilled and qualified in web development and UI designing with extensive knowledge of programming languages and frameworks.</h6>
+A full stack software developer with an information technology degree from Qassim University.
+Skilled and qualified in web development and UI designing with extensive knowledge of programming languages and frameworks.

 - 🌱 I’m currently learning **All about full stack developer**